 Backpackers often claim to be motivated solely by the desire for savings.
 As with many other types of travellers, they claim to focus on the things they can find cheaply.
 Of course, the reality is different, because you’ll have someone who claims to be a backpacker happily form part of the casino rewards vip club you need to be a frequent gamer to be part of, which means you spend a good amount of time and money trying out different online casinos.
 Backpackers have greater interest in maximizing their savings.
 Since their goal is cost reduction, they’ll often go to great lengths to get the cheapest flights, rides, and accommodation.
 They will frequently arrange accommodation through local contacts or associations, but they tend to go to great lengths to avoid putting extra effort into communicating with locals.
 For example, they’ll often follow local sights and usually visit the destinations in the same route that tourists take, yet they’ll usually speak minimal Spanish and often not understand anything the locals say to them.
 Backpackers often complain about language barriers, but it’s true that most often it’s locals who don’t speak English or are unwilling to talk to backpackers because of cultural differences.
 If they can, backpackers will generally hire local guides or drivers to ensure their route stays on a tight budget.

 Many backpackers will happily live in a local environment with limited interaction with locals.
 Although it can be nice to visit a foreign place and interact with local people, it’s often not necessary.
-Many backpackers complain about how culturally dull their destinations are and how they don’t enjoy the cultural richness and interaction.
-This is usually due to lack of language skills.
-Nevertheless, backpackers often insist that they should have more than one language and sometimes they insist on speaking French or Italian.
-However, this can create problems, such as getting locked out of a local bar or restaurant or being forced to rely on local guides, drivers, or shopkeepers.
-The problem is that they’re often uncomfortable speaking to locals, particularly if they don’t understand a local language.
+Many backpackers complain about how culturally dull their destinations are and how they don’t enjoy the cultural richness and interaction, which is usually due to a lack of language skills.
+Backpackers often insist that they should have the option to communicate in different languages, especially in French and Italian.
+This can help them avoid problems, such as getting locked out of a local bar or restaurant.
+This might be the reason why people often look for restaurants in destinations that represent their culture.
+A Japanese traveller might look for a famous Japanese restaurant (like this Cocktail Lounge) in the area while an Indian would look for a restaurant that serves South Asian food and has Indian staff.
+Cultural differences can force people to rely on local guides, drivers, or shopkeepers.
+The problem is that they’re often uncomfortable speaking to locals, particularly if they don’t understand the local language.

 Questionable Cultural Knowledge At Times